MikeInnes/Lazy.jl/README.md

 ### Issues

-Due to a bug in the current version of Julia, `MethodError`s will be obscured by the `display()` function.
+Due to a bug in Julia 0.2, `MethodError`s will be obscured by the `display()` function.
 For example:

 ```julia
 > [:a*:b]